-The Group and the Company issues some certificates before the coverage period starts and the first contribution becomes due.
-Therefore, the Group and the Company has determined whether any contracts issued form a group of onerous certificates before the earlier of the beginning of the coverage period and the date when the first payment from a participant in the group is due.
-The Group and the Company looks at facts and circumstances to identify if a group of certificates are onerous based on:
+The Company issues some certificates before the coverage period starts and the first contribution becomes due.
+Therefore, the Company has determined whether any contracts issued form a group of onerous certificates before the earlier of the beginning of the coverage period and the date when the first payment from a participant in the group is due.
+The Company looks at facts and circumstances to identify if a group of certificates are onerous based on:

-- Pricing information. - Results of similar certificates it has recognised. - Environmental factors, e.g., a change in market experience or regulations.
+- Pricing information. - · Results of similar certificates it has recognised. - Environmental factors, e.g., a change in market experience or regulations.